A

 'Dunno,' I hummed.

-He touched the side of my head.
-I pulled away
+He touched the side

-and quickly converted a sob to a sniffle; it sounded like a collision of
+of my head.
+I pulled away and quickly converted a sob to a sniffle.
+It sounded

-bubbles in my nose.
+like a collision of bubbles in my nose.

-'Well, I'll work on that video for you;
+'Well, I'll work on

-probably have it next week if I see you.'
+that video for you.
+Probably have it next week if I see you.'

-'Yeah,' I mumbled.
+'Yeah,' I muttered.

 He's gone ten minutes and it lashes down.
 I could still smell the beer and the

-old-spice; and the scented page I had ripped from one of the glossy magazines
+Old Spice, and the scented page I had ripped from one of the glossy magazines

 from which my sister had torn the covers and sneaked home.
 It was down my vest

 - a sample advertisement for Fahrenheit.
-I felt sick.
-Wet too, soaked to

-suddenly hoping he was all right.
+on the bus, suddenly hoping he was all right.
 Jay, not the man.
-And it was pissing down

-blue.
+floated blue.

 The Voice From Out